dathanb/readmarks/README.md

     - I'll punt on this until I have a concrete use case for it.
 As long as I'm the only user, I can basically use the code as a DB, and put all the config I want there.
 As long as I keep it in JSON and not hardcoded, it should be easy enough to port to some DB later.
+4. Support navigation for known blogs, comics, etc.
+    - For, e.g., Medium accounts, where there aren't "previous" and "next" links available on the page, it's inconvenient to navigate to the next-most-recent article by a given author via the web interface.
+    - So a "next" button would be really handy for consuming my favorite Medium feeds.
+(Actually, I barely read Medium, precisely because I like to find authors I really like and then follow them and read their stuff exhaustively, and Medium makes that hard.)
+    - However, it might be possible to programmatically determine what's the next-most-recent article by a user, and then navigate to it.
+      - At minimum, Medium publishes RSS feeds for authors, and the app could consume that -- so at least reading incrementally through the author's latest content would be straightforward.